hliscorp/php-logging-api/README.md

 # php-logging-api

-Implements solutions of logging in PHP applications
+Implements basic solutions of logging in PHP applications